BrunoRoemers/crypto.roemers.io/README.md

 ### Nice-to-haves
 - export and import data from local storage
 - consider: if not all page state is reflected in the url, how can folks easily share their progress?
+- connect wallet (for convenience) instead of copy-paste address
+- ENS support

 ### Distant future
 - backup data from local storage to Google Drive, iCloud, Dropbox... (encrypted?!)
+- add support for Open Collective (not a blockchain, but it would be good to have all our transaction ledgers in one place)

 ## Cheat Sheet
 - `npm start`